Aadi097/Rainwater-Convention-2025/README.md

 npm run dev
 ```

 This will start the development server, typically on port 8000.
-Open [http://localhost:8000](http://localhost:8000) in your browser to see the website.
+Open [http://localhost:8000](http://localhost:8000) in your browser to see the website..

 The application will automatically reload if you make any changes to the code.